reasonml/reason-react/docs/subscriptions-helper.md

 Notice a few things:

-- This is rather boilerplat-y.
+- This is rather boilerplate-y.
 - Did you use a `ref(option(foo))` type correctly instead of a mutable field, as indicated by the [Instance Variables section](instance-variables.md)?
 - Did you remember to free your timer subscription in `willUnmount`?